Wage and Salary Administration, Benefits

 Deferred Compensation Plan - 403(b) Long-Term Savings / Retirement Account

 In addition to salary and related compensation, the fellowship maintains a program to encourage long-term / retirement savings, especially focused on full-time employees.
-While the fellowship does not advocate or disavow retirement from Christian ministry, there is a need to save for coverage during potential future periods of diminished capacity to work.
-So, Xenos has a 403(b) plan in place, available to charitable organizations.
+While the fellowship does not advocate nor disavow retirement from Christian ministry, there is a need to save for coverage during potential future periods of diminished capacity to work.
+To that end, Xenos has a “403(b) Deferred Compensation Plan” in place, available to charitable organizations.

-Full-time employees are eligible for matching funds from the fellowship.
-For every dollar an employee contributes, up to three (3) % of their total compensation, Xenos will deposit the same amount into that employee's account.
+3% Match Contribution - Full-time employees are eligible for matching funds from the fellowship.
+For every dollar an employee contributes, up to three percent (3%) of their total compensation, Xenos will deposit the same amount into that employee's account.
 An employee may contribute more than 3% of their income to the account, but it only matched by the fellowship up to that 3%.